 Chevy On My Foot

-Part I – Tire Barking
+Part I – The Fine Art of Tire Barking

-Part II – -3- on The Tree
+Part II – 3-on-The-Tree

-Part III – Humiliation Of The First Order
+Part III – Humiliation

-The next few minutes seemed like hours but soon George Lowe and his father approached the Hoffman Street side of the intersection and recognized my car.
-George was a member of our car club and his father was the Pastor of the Presbyterian Church only a few blocks away on North Main Street.
-Together, they were able to push the car the necessary few inched so I could pull my badly bruised foot out of my tennis shoe[iv]That is what sneakers were called in the 1950s., leaving the shoe under the tire.
-No bones were broken, only my pride.
+The next few minutes seemed like hours, but soon George Lowe and his father approached the Hoffman Street side of the intersection and recognized my car.
+George was a member of our car club, and his father was the Pastor of the Presbyterian Church, only a few blocks away on North Main Street.
+Together, they pushed the car ahead the necessary few inches, allowing me to pull my badly bruised foot out of my tennis shoe,[iv]That’s what sneakers were called in the 1950s. leaving the shoe under the tire, but no bones were broken, only my pride.

 By: Jim